kresusapp/kresus/CONTRIBUTING.md

   track for the feature and willing to see it in Kresus.
 - One commit per feature.
 - Branch off the `master ` branch.
-- Test your code with `make test`.
+- Test your code with `make check`.
 This also runs linting and a few consistency checks.
 - Ideally, your merge-request should be mergeable without any merge commit, that is, it should be a fast-forward merge.
 For this to happen, your code needs to